rhyswynne/WP-Email-Capture/readme.txt

 Wherever you put in %NAME% (spelt exactly like that, uppercase as well), it will be replaced with the name given by the user.

 == Change Log ==
+= 3.10 =
+* Major update - fixed a XSS security bug.

+= 3.9.3 =
+* Tested with 6.0
+* Made compatible with Moosend
+* Fixed a notice bug in the recaptcha which meant it would not work for certain forms with WP_DEBUG switched on

+= 3.9.2 =
+* Tested with 5.9
+* Fix a bug that reCAPTCHA wasn't working for particular forms as we load jQuery late.
+* Updated the main block to use more Gutenberg calls

+= 3.9.1 =
+* Tested with 5.7

 = 3.9 =
 * Added the ability to spam check using reCAPTCHA